Package Leaflet: Information for the User

 Peripheral neuropathic pain:

-Take the number of capsules as indicated by your doctor.
-Your doctor will increase the dose gradually.
+Take the number of capsules indicated by your doctor.
+Your doctor will gradually increase the dose.
 The initial dose will normally be between 300 and 900 mg per day.
-Then, the dose will increase step by step to a maximum of 3600 mg per day.
-Your doctor will indicate that you need to take it in three divided doses, for example: one in the morning, one in the afternoon, and one at night.
+Then, the dose will be increased step by step up to a maximum of 3600 mg per day.
+Your doctor will indicate that you should take it in three divided doses, for example: one in the morning, one in the afternoon, and one in the evening.

 Epilepsy: